Visit Lake Kol-Suu in Kyrgyzstan

 Located about 200 km from the town of Naryn, Lake Kol-Suu is relatively remote but well worth the effort!
 The condition of the track has improved significantly since our first expedition to Kyrgyzstan in 2017.
 Although we saw cars or small 2×4 vans on the trail, 4WD is recommended as some sections can be muddy or damaged.
 Be especially careful at bridges, always get out of your vehicle to check their condition before passing.

 As Lake Kol-Suu is situated in a restricted border area, you will need a permit to travel there.
-You can apply for a permit in Naryn.
-It takes about 48 hours to get the permit and costs 15 Euros.
-Read more about the border permit in this article.
+You can apply for a permit in Naryn or you can apply online here.
+To learn more about the areas that require a permit, read this article.
 Your permit will be checked at a military post located shortly after the Kindi Pass at 3,400m.